getappmap/appmap-agent-js/README.md

     - `remote` in all other cases
   - `mocha` recorder records AppMaps from test cases automatically
   - `remote` recorder has to be started and stopped manually with http requests
-  - `process` recorder records entire processes automatically, from start to finish.
+  - `process` recorder records entire processes automatically, from start to finish
     - **Warning:** AppMaps recorded with the `process` recorder can be excessively large and noisy.
 - `--command="_start command_"` : alternate method of specifying the app- or tests-starting command, wrapped in quotes
 - `--log-level=[debug|info|warning|error]` :  defaults to `info`